 Supporting your studies

-Proofreading your work can make a significant difference your grade — as much as 15%, or changing from a passing grade to a 2:1.
-Proofreading in some subjects can mean a difference of three classifications if your subject focuses on accuracy.
+Proofreading your work properly can make a significant difference your grade — as much as 15%, or changing from a passing grade to a 2:1, in some case.
+This difference can be even larger in subjects that focus on accuracy.